 - You Gotta Have Blue Hair: See the character picture.

 The spirit of Sajin Komamura's sword.
 Takes the form of a giant, fire-breathing Buddhist deity with red skin.

-- Attack of the 50 Foot Samurai: In bankai, he personally takes the form of the giant Samurai that Komamura always uses.
+- Attack of the 50-Foot Whatever: In bankai, he personally takes the form of the giant samurai that Komamura always uses.